DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-and-mocking-http-requests/logging-http-requests.md

 ---
 # Logging HTTP Requests

 You can use the `RequestLogger` to log HTTP requests sent during test execution.
 This object stores all requests sent and responses received while the test is running.
-You can use this information in [assertions](../assertions/README.md) to check how the tested page communicates with HTTP services.

 * [Creating a Logger](#creating-a-logger)
 * [Logger Methods](#logger-methods)